Tessellation Localized Transfer learning for nonparametric regression: Experiments and applications

-In this section the performances of $\rm(TL)^2$ are evaluated on two datasets.
-The first dataset is a famous toy model \textit{Abalone} available on the UCI database.
+In this section, we assess the performance of $\rm (TL)^2$ on two datasets.
+The first is the well-known Abalone dataset \cite{abalone}, available from the UCI Machine Learning Repository, while the second consists of daily log-returns of the AMD stock price, retrieved from the \textit{yfinance} Python package \cite{yfinance}.

-\subsubsection{Toy dataset : Abalone \cite{abalone}}
+\subsubsection{Toy dataset: Abalone \cite{abalone}}

-In this experiment, we consider a real-data regression problem in which the goal is to predict the age of abalones from a set of physical measurements.
-More precisely, the regression task maps $\mathbb{R}^7$ to $\mathbb{R}$, where the response variable is the abalone’s age and the covariates consist of its length, diameter, height, and the weights of its various organs.
-The target task corresponds to the estimation of the age of female abalones ($n_\cT=1307$), while observations from male abalones ($n_\cS=1528$) are used as source data for transfer learning.
-For any experiments the source sample is entirely used whereas the target sample is chosen among $600$ female subsampled in the $1307$ available and the RMS is computed on the $707$ remaining female.
+In this experiment, we consider a real-data regression problem aimed at predicting the age of abalones from a set of physical measurements.
+Specifically, the regression task maps $\mathbb{R}^7$ to $\mathbb{R}$, where the response variable is the abalone’s age and the covariates include its length, diameter, height, and the weights of its various organs.
+The target task corresponds to estimating the age of female abalones ($n_{\mathcal T}=1307$), while observations from male abalones ($n_{\mathcal S}=1528$) are used as source data for transfer learning.
+In all experiments, the full source sample is used, whereas the target sample consists of $600$ females randomly subsampled from the $1307$ available observations.
+Performance is then assessed by computing the RMS error on the remaining $707$ female abalones.

-Figure~\ref{fig:abalone} shows the error reduction achieved by the proposed transfer learning method as the number of target observations increases.
-As expected, the benefit of transfer is most pronounced when the target sample size is small.
-In particular, when fewer than $100$ target observations are available, the method yields an error reduction of approximately $26\%$.
-As the number of target samples increases, the performance of the classical Nadaraya-Watson estimator improves, thereby reducing the marginal gain brought by transfer.
-The error reduction then gradually decreases and stabilizes around $8\%$. \\ Notably, even when the full dataset is used (corresponding to approximately $1300$ target observations), transfer learning still provides a modest but positive improvement.
-From a target-to-source sample size ratio of approximately $0.3$ onward, this gain remains essentially constant, indicating that the proposed method continues to exploit source information effectively even in data-rich target regimes.
+Figure~\ref{fig:abalone} illustrates the error reduction achieved by the proposed transfer learning method as the number of target observations increases.
+As expected, the benefit of transfer is strongest in low-sample regimes: when fewer than $100$ target observations are available, the error is reduced by approximately $26\%$.
+As the target sample size grows, the performance of the classical Nadaraya-Watson estimator improves, thereby reducing the marginal gain from transfer, which gradually stabilizes around $8\%$.
+Notably, this improvement remains positive even when the full dataset is used (about $1300$ target observations), and becomes essentially constant from a target-to-source sample size ratio of roughly $0.3$ onward.